The Mislaid Beringa Petroglyph

 *

-The same lack of illustrative material and information inhibits a proper analysis of the other rock art purportedly recorded at Beringa.
-Regarding the “large boulders surrounding the site” it is most relevant to know whether the petroglyphs on those boulders showed only petroglyphs of camelids, or a mixture of all sorts of images of possibly different dates (and if so, which images; see for instance Van Hoek 2018: Fig. 94).
-In this respect I also refer to my publication about the rock art of Miraflores-Pachana in the Manga Valley (25 km due west of Beringa), where – except for two felines – all biomorphic petroglyphs concerned simple match-stick camelids, which is rather unusual, yet perfectly reasonable within the context of the location of the art, as has been fully explained by me (Van Hoek 2022b).
+The same lack of illustrative material and information inhibits a proper analysis of the other rock art purportedly recorded at Beringa by Tung.
+Regarding the petroglyph boulders surrounding the site, it is most relevant to know whether the petroglyphs on those boulders showed only petroglyphs of camelids, or a mixture of all sorts of images of possibly different dates (and if so, which images; see for instance Van Hoek 2018: Fig. 94).
+In this respect I also refer to my publication about the rock art of Miraflores in the Manga Valley (25 km due west of Beringa), where – except for two felines – all biomorphic petroglyphs concerned simple match-stick camelids, which is rather unusual, yet perfectly reasonable within the context of the location of the art, as has been fully explained by me (Van Hoek 2022b).

-Indeed, also the images on the “large boulders surrounding the site” may well have been important.
+Indeed, also the images on the boulders surrounding Beringa may well have been important.
 They may establish a possible relationship with the Unit 2 “camelid” and the whole Beringa Archaeological Complex, because those boulders may also have images of “camelids” similar to the example in Unit 2 – Sector A, or, if not related, they may have been revealing in the context of the general rock art repertoire of the Majes Valley (and the area beyond).
-Because Tung did not include or have any illustration of the imagery on the “large boulders surrounding the site”, establishing a link between the “camelid” of Unit 2 in Sector A and the imagery on those “large boulders surrounding the site” is also impossible.
+Because Tung did not include (or did not have) any illustration of the imagery on the boulders surrounding the site, establishing a link between the “camelid” of Unit 2 in Sector A and the imagery on those boulders surrounding the site is also impossible.
 Another missed opportunity.

-Unfortunately and inexplicably, none of the site maps (Tung 2007b: Figs 5 and 6) offers the locations of those “large boulders surrounding the site” (there is also no mention of the numbers of boulders or of the images), so the term ‘surrounding’ is vague.
-Their positions could have easily been indicated on her maps.
-Moreover, also the location of the boulder bearing the “camelid” petroglyph has not even been indicated, not even on her detail-map of Units 2 and 3 (Tung 2007b: Fig. 10).
+Unfortunately, none of the site maps (Tung 2007b: Figs 5 and 6) offers the locations of those boulders surrounding the site (there is also no mention of the numbers of boulders or of the images), so the term “surrounding” is vague.
+Their positions could have easily been indicated on a map.
+Moreover, also the location of the boulder bearing the “camelid” petroglyph has not been indicated on a map, not even on her detail-map of Units 2 and 3 (Tung 2007b: Fig. 10).
 Therefore, if indeed incorporated on purpose, with the goal to enhance the purported ritual character (as suggested by Tung), the possibly important orientation (sunrise – sunset, or even upwards) is unknown.
-I for one doubt the ritual character of the “camelid” petroglyph (and this also goes for the whole of Unit 2 and 3 – Sector A, as both rooms have no tombs, only looters pits).
+I for one doubt the ritual character of the “camelid” petroglyph (and this also goes for the whole of Unit 2 and 3 – Sector A, as both rooms are said to have no tombs, only looter-pits).
 Finally, it seems that the excavations supervised by Tung did not even unearth the whole of Unit 2 and 3 and neither all units of the whole complex (Tung 2007b: Figs 5, 6 and 10).
-Her remark “No petroglyphs were observed in other structures …..”
-(Tung 2007b: 258) is therefore misleading, as she thus suggests that all structures had been excavated, which is not the case.
+Her remark that no petroglyphs were observed in other structures (Tung 2007b: 258) is therefore questionable, as she thus seems to suggest that all structures had been excavated, which is not the case.
 More petroglyphs may therefore await being revealed.

-I consider the unscientific lack of any description and illustration of the Beringa petroglyphs as a missed opportunity to better understand the mechanisms related to rock art production and image selection in this extremely important rock art region.
+I consider the unscientific lack of any description and illustration of the Beringa petroglyphs as a missed opportunity to better understand the mechanisms related to rock art production and image selection in this extremely important Andean rock art region.
 The absence of any detailed information about the Beringa petroglyphs in the paper by Tung proves again that – also in general – rock art is (too) often neglected in archaeology.
 It also proves that, unfortunately, professional academic researchers do not always (photographically) record everything relevant.
 I therefore recommend that every official, scientific archaeological survey/excavation records rock art – no matter how simple – in every possible way (photographically, textually and with maps).
-I also strongly advocate – when publishing about rock art as a researcher who is unfamiliar with (the regional) rock art (like Tung and Scaffidi) – to first consult an expert in regional rock art traditions (whether an academic or a non-academic!), before jumping to (often incorrect) conclusions and before publishing incorrect (graphical) material (issues that which will be elucidated in more detail in the Addendum).
+I also strongly advocate – when publishing about rock art as a researcher who is unfamiliar with (the regional) rock art (like Tung and Scaffidi) – to first consult an expert in regional rock art traditions (whether an academic or a non-academic!), before jumping to (often incorrect) conclusions and before publishing incorrect (graphical) material.

-Based on the information that I now have available, it seems as if the Beringa “camelid” petroglyph (Figure 10) was “silenced”.
-There are no drawings or photographs (made or available), despite the fact that Tung in her paper (2007b) claims to have photographed all petroglyphs.
-Those illustrations either were never made, or have been deleted, or I have been denied to receive copies for some unknown reason.
-I therefore wonder: did Tung actually record a petroglyph in Unit 2 – Sector A or – for that matter – anywhere-else at Beringa?
+Based on the information that I now have available, it seems as if the Beringa “camelid” petroglyph was “silenced”.
+There are no drawings or photographs (made or available), despite the fact that Tung in her paper (2007b) claims that all petroglyphs were photographed during the excavation.
+Those pictures either were never made, or have been deleted, or I have been denied to receive copies for some unknown reason.
+I therefore wonder: did Tung actually record a petroglyph in Unit 2 – Sector A, or – for that matter – anywhere-else at Beringa?
 Were those important petroglyphs fictional or silenced?
-Or was (am) I being silenced?

-Regarding the petroglyph(s) of Beringa, the paper by Tung either proves to be a misleading missive, or the petroglyph in Unit 2 seems to have been mislaid.
+Regarding the petroglyph(s) “recorded” at Beringa, the paper by Tung either proves to be a misleading missive, or the petroglyph in Unit 2 seems to have been mislaid.
 In other words, the petroglyph in Unit 2 may even never have existed.
-This seems to be confirmed by more recent publication focussing on camelid husbandry in the Majes and Sihuas Valleys (Alaica et al. 2022; Tung being a co-author!).
-This recent paper also briefly describes Beringa, referring to the paper by Tung (2007b).
+This seems to be confirmed by more recent publication focussing on camelid husbandry in the Majes and Sihuas Valleys (Alaica et al. 2022; Tung being a co-author).
+This more recent paper also briefly describes Beringa, referring to the paper by Tung (2007b).
 Importantly, the paper by Alaica et al. focusses on camelids.
-Then – in my opinion – a remarkable void regarding the description of the Beringa site emerges (Alaica et al. 2022: 4), as the possibly most important “camelid” petroglyph in Unit 2 in Sector A at Beringa is not mentioned at all.
-As far as I know the “camelid” in Unit 2 – Sector A at Beringa represents the – so far – (only?) example excavated in situ in a possibly sealed context in the Majes Valley.
+Then – in my opinion – a remarkable void regarding the description of the Beringa site emerges (Alaica et al. 2022: 4), as the possibly most important “camelid” petroglyph in Unit 2 – Sector A at Beringa is not mentioned at all.
+As far as I know the “camelid” in Unit 2 – Sector A at Beringa represents the – so far – (only?) example in the Majes Valley excavated in situ, moreover in a possibly sealed context.
 For that reason the “camelid” petroglyph in Unit 2 in Sector A at Beringa should have been treated with meticulous scientific attention during the excavation and – later – Beringa rock art should have been fully discussed in a publication together with many illustrations.
 All this did not happen.
-Why?

-Concluding, either the remark by Tung about not having photos of the Beringa petroglyphs is unreliable (Tung 2012: pers. comm.), or her report about Beringa (Tung 2007b) is unreliable when it comes to information about rock art.
+Concluding, either the remark by Tung about not having photos of the Beringa petroglyphs (Tung 2012: pers. comm.) is questionable, or her report about Beringa (Tung 2007b) is questionable when it comes to information about rock art.
 As skilled bio-archaeologists Tung and Scaffidi published much most reliable and useful information about Majes prehistory.
-However, their remarks and illustrations regarding Majes rock art and conclusion based on their rock art interpretations are often far-fetched, incomplete and/or, unsubstantiated (Van Hoek 2021a) and … even seriously misleading (all my comments are fully explained in the Addendum at the end of this study).
-Misleading because in 2020 Scaffidi and Tung published “photos” of rock art panels from the Majes Valley that I demonstrated to be completely incorrect and even falsified (Van Hoek 2020; also see the Addendum).
-Such practices are inexcusable.
+However, their remarks and illustrations regarding Majes rock art (and conclusions based on their rock art interpretations) are often questionable (Van Hoek 2021a) and even incorrect in at least two cases.
+In 2020 Scaffidi and Tung published illustrations of two rock art panels from the Majes Valley (one shown in Figure 8B) that I demonstrated to be demonstrably incorrect (Van Hoek 2020).
 In my opinion academics should only work with and publish correct information based on facts and facts only.

-Figure 8: A: My 2010-drawing of a petroglyph at Toro Muerto compared with B: the falsified illustration of the same petroglyph by Tung and Scaffidi (based on their “photo” of 2020: Fig. 3a).
-Drawing “B” shows the discreditable, yet academically accepted falsification.
+Figure 8: A: My 2010-drawing of a petroglyph at Toro Muerto; B: the incorrect illustration of the same petroglyph published by Tung and Scaffidi (based on 2020: Fig. 3a).
 Drawings © by Maarten van Hoek.
-Full details and many more revealing illustrations available in TRACCE-2020, TRACCE-2022c and TRACCE-2022d).
-Important note.
-Up to now one academic archaeologist confirmed in an email to me that the two 2020 illustrations by Tung and Scaffidi are scientifically incorrect.
+Academic archaeologist Justin Jennings confirmed in an email to me that the two 2020-illustrations by Tung and Scaffidi (Fig. 3) are incorrect.

-Finally, there seems (proves?) to be a link between the Beringa Issues and the Majes Falsifications.
+Finally, there seems to be a link between the Beringa Issues and the publication of those incorrect illustrations of the two Majes petroglyphs.
 In 2012 I asked Tung if she could send me photos of Beringa rock art.
 She answered that there were no photos made of the petroglyphs.
-To me this proves that either Tung was false in her answer to me, or her paper is offering false information.
+To me this proves that either Tung’s answer was questionable, or that her paper is offering questionable information.
 There is no other explanation.
 What is now the link between her 2007b-Beringa paper and my 2020-Majes paper?

-In 2012 Tung claimed that there were no photos of the Beringa petroglyphs.
-The link is now that during my 15-months struggle regarding the 2020-Majes paper by Tung and Scaffidi, I repeatedly asked the authors and the editor and other people for the full-size, unaltered, original photos of the two falsified photos of the Majes rock art panels (Scaffidi and Tung 2020: Fig. 3).
+In 2012 Tung confirmed to me that there were no photos of the Beringa petroglyphs.
+The link is now that during my 15-months struggle involving the 2020-Majes paper by Tung and Scaffidi, I repeatedly asked the authors and the editor and other people for the full-size, unaltered, original photos of the two incorrect illustrations of the Majes rock art panels (Scaffidi and Tung 2020: Fig. 3).
 However, I never received any original, unaltered photo.
-Only two completely uninformative photos were published in the “Erratum”, both altered with D-Stretch (which were the same as two hardly legible photos published by Scaffidi et al. [2021 Fig. 2]).
-It seems that Tung (and Scaffidi and the editor Trudy Turner) do not want any photo to be shared with me.
-Thus, not only are the photos of the Beringa petroglyphs and the Majes Falsifications being silenced, also I am being silenced as a rock art researcher and as a person.
-I wonder why!
-Why, you ask?
-When the Beringa and the original Majes photos would be provided, then the inconvenient truth about the lies by Tung, Scaffidi, Turner and Streeter fully would embarrassingly be revealed!
-They all four are lying to their readers!
+Only two irrelevant photographs were published in their “Erratum”, both altered with D-Stretch (which were the same as two hardly legible photos published by Scaffidi et al. [2021 Fig. 2]).
+It seems that Tung (and Scaffidi and the Editor) do not want any original photo to be shared with me.
+Thus, not only are the photos of the Beringa petroglyphs and the originals of the Majes petroglyphs being silenced, also I am being silenced as a rock art researcher.
+When the original Majes photos would be provided, which is highly desirable in cases like this, then the inconvenient truth about the incorrect 2020-illustrations published by Tung and Scaffidi would be evident!

 *